(Pocket-lint) - Apple introduces a major software update every year. For 2021, the software update is iOS 15.

 - Previewed June 2021

-A developer beta of iOS 15 was made available from 7 June.
-The public beta will be available from July.
+A developer beta of iOS 15 was made available from 7 June and the public beta has been available since July in order to try and iron out bugs and glitches.

 iOS 15 features